polinome/datatables-columnfilter/readme.md

-# datatables-light-columnfilter
+# datatables-columnfilter
-A dataTables light columnFilter for jquery datatables 1.10 (server side processing only)
+A dataTables columnFilter for jquery datatables 1.10 (server side processing only)

 **Warning : this only works for server-side processing**